AshleyMGreerProjects/SE-480---Password-Quality-Checker/README.md

 ```

 - **Purpose:** Creates a secure, random password that adheres to user-defined policies and ensures it hasn't been compromised.

 - **Process:**
   - **Character Set Construction:** Builds a pool of characters based on the enabled requirements (uppercase, lowercase, digits, special characters).
   - **Password Length Determination:** Ensures the generated password meets at least the minimum length, defaulting to 12 characters for enhanced security.
   - **Generation Loop:** Attempts up to 100 times to create a password that hasn't been compromised.
 If unsuccessful, defaults to a fallback password.

+- **Fallback Mechanism:**
+  - If the application cannot generate a unique, uncompromised password after 100 attempts, it assigns a default password (`"P@ssw0rd!"`) and notifies the user accordingly.

 #### Password History Management